Canned tuna forms the foundation of these Fragrant and spicy Thai Tuna Fish Cakes that come with a simple delicious dipping sauce!

-- 1/2 Thai Birds Eye Chile, Finely Sliced
+- 1/2 Thai Birds Eye Chilli Pepper

-- 1 Spring Onion, Finely Sliced
+- 1 Spring Onion

-For the Cucumber Salad
+For the Fish Cakes:

-- Cook the potato in a pan of salted water until soft, this should take 10 minutes.
+- Cook the potato in a pan of well salted water until soft, this should take 10 minutes.

-- Mix together all of the ingredients for the fishcakes and then form into balls roughly the size of golf balls, then lightly press out to form a small patty, set them aside in the fridge whilst you prepare the dipping sauce and salad.
+- Mix together all of the ingredients for the fishcakes and then form into balls roughly the size of golf balls,

 - Heat 1 cm of oil in a frying pan over a medium high heat and fry the cakes until crisp and golden.